 Just a mile and a half from the Ilfracombe Lighthouse in North Devon, The Quarry was built in 1890 as a holiday home for an Admiral & his family.
 A classical beauty of a home, the house still maintains many of its stunning original features yet has been sympathetically restored to create one of the most stylish seaside homes we’ve ever seen.

 With seven bedrooms, the prerequisite incredible views, roaring log fires, a half acre of pretty gardens and even an Aga to bolster its exquisite rural charm, The Quarry is serious magazine bait: it’s even been featured in Conde Nast Traveller and The Guardian.

 Despite its opulence, it’s totally child-friendly with a dining room that seats twelve and plenty of space.
 You also couldn’t stay much closer to the beach without sleeping under a jetty.

 Phoenix House, Dartmouth

-Nestled in an Area of Outstanding National Beauty, Phoenix House boasts the view to end all views.
+Nestled in an Area of Outstanding Natural Beauty, Phoenix House boasts the view to end all views.
 An impressive oak-framed, architect-designed home that sleeps 12 easily, this place sits above the historic town of Dartmouth, affording jaw-dropping panoramic views of the harbour that you really can’t find anywhere else.

 The dining and kitchen spaces and all of the bedrooms share the spectacular 270° outlook, sweeping across Dartmouth and the Naval College, across the river to Kingswear and in the opposite direction to the ancient Kingswear and Dartmouth Castles guarding the river mouth.
 If you can tear yourself away from the view, this palace also boasts a cinema room, hot tub and a proper wood burner for the winter months.